finos/rune-dsl/documentation/rosetta-modelling-component.md

 The semantics for list comparisons are as follows:

 - `=`
-  - if both sides are lists then the lists must contain elements that are `=` when compared pairwise in the order
+  - if both sides are lists, returns true if all items are equal when e
-  - if the one side is a list and the other is single and `all` is specified then every element in the list must `=` the single value
+  - if one side is single and `all` is specified, returns true if all items in the list are equal to the single value
-  - if the one side is a list and the other is single and `any` is specified then at least one element in the list must `=` the single value (not implemented yet)
+  - if one side is single and `any` is specified, returns true if any Item in the list is equal to the single value (not implemented yet)
 - `<>`
-  - if both sides are lists then then true is returned if the lists have different length or every element is `<>` to the corresponding element by position
+  - if both sides are lists, returns true if the lists have different lengths or all items are different when compared pairwise in the order of the lists
-  - if one side is a list and the `any` is specified then true is returned if any element `<>` the single element
+  - if one side is single and `any` is specified, returns true if any item in the list is different from the single value
-  - if one side is a list and the `all` is specified then true is returned if all elements `<>` the single element (not implemented yet)
+  - if one side is single and `all` is specified, returns true if all items in the list are different from the single value (not implemented yet)
 - `<`, `<=`, `>=`, `>`
-  - if both sides are lists then every element in the first list must be `>` the element in the corresponding position in the second list
+  - if both sides are lists, returns true if the comparison returns true for every item when compared pairwise in the order of the lists
-  - if one side is single and `all` is specified then every element in the list must be `>` that single value
+  - if one side is single and `all` is specified, returns true if the comparison returns true for all items in the list when compared to that single value
-  - if one side is single and `any` is specified then at least one element in the list must be `>` that single value (not implemented yet)
+  - if one side is single and `any` is specified, returns true if the comparison returns true for any item in the list when compared to that single value (not implemented yet)

 #### Other List Operator